 We had a fast-paced yet relaxed vacation.
-Richard researched the available activities every day and he dovetailed them into our schedule.
-We were constantly on the go, with relaxing intervals of reading and friendly, relaxed group chats around the dinner table.
+Richard researched the available activities available every day and he dovetailed them into our schedule.
+We were constantly on the go, with intervals of reading and friendly, relaxed group chats around the dinner table.

 Monday – We landed on the Big Island of Hawaii.
-To my great delight, there was no jet-way arms.
+To my great delight, there was no jet-way ramps.
 There were simply stairs.
 Instantly we were enveloped in the warmth and fragrance of Hawaii.
 The car rental office was just a few steps away.
-They even had some rental cars parked close by, unlike most metropolitan airports.
+They even had some rental cars parked close by unlike most metropolitan airports.
 I chose a white car, due to having been raised in Fresno which is a reclaimed desert.

 Of course the sun was doing its duty to welcome us.
 When we drove from the airport out on to the highway I was surprised to see it looked like a desert.
 Each side of the road was bordered by dry non-native weeds about the size of small tumbleweeds.
 They were about 6-18 inches high light yellow straw colored weeds.

 Looking forward, we drove on and soon we segued into the luxurious greenness that we expected of Hawaii.
 Wild green trees, bushes, flowers and palms were all around.
 The blue and green ocean could be seen in the distance.

 We drove to the house, still surrounded by green in the neighborhood.
 It is a suburban house with a sign on the front.
 Hale Makana.

 Before we left, Linda the owner, not our Linda) explained the name of the house. (“Hale Makana” is the name of our house.
 It means Home that is a Gift Freely Given… we consider our 2nd home a Gift, even though it isn’t “free”!)
 There’s a “Welcome” binder on the tall bookshelf that gives some more info too.